Basil downy mildew is caused by the fungus-like oomycete pathogen Peronospora belbahrii (P. belbahrii) (Figure 1).

 Be diligent in checking basil leaves for downy mildew.

-While resistant varieties are not yet available, some varieties have been found to be less susceptible.
-Red basil (‘Red Leaf’ and ‘Red Rubin’), Thai basil (Queenette’), lemon basil (‘Lemon’, ‘Lemon Mrs. Burns’, ‘Sweet Dani Lemon Basil’), lime basil (‘Lime’), and spice basil (‘Spice’, ‘Blue Spice’, ‘Blue Spice Fil’, ‘Cinnamon’), presented less severe downy mildew symptoms in a previous study.
+Some varieties have been found to be less susceptible.
+Red basil (‘Red Leaf’ and ‘Red Rubin’), Thai basil (Queenette’), lemon basil (‘Lemon,’ ‘Lemon Mrs. Burns,’ ‘Sweet Dani Lemon Basil’), lime basil (‘Lime’), and spice basil (‘Spice,’ ‘Blue Spice,’ ‘Blue Spice Fil,’ ‘Cinnamon’), presented less severe downy mildew symptoms in a previous study.

 Application of fungicides is the most effective strategy to control basil downy mildew.
 For the latest fungicide recommendations for basil downy mildew see the Southeastern US Vegetable Crop Handbook.
 Fungicide labels are legal documents, always read and follow fungicide labels.

 Examples of products for basil downy mildew control:

 |G Can be used in greenhouses, see label for restrictions|

 Regardless of the product, it is important to apply them in a way that you achieve good coverage on both sides of the foliage, and that you apply the products before disease begins.
 Fungicides are most effective when applied in a preventive, weekly spray program.